Max Kepler Preview, Player Props: Twins vs. Mets

-On Friday, Max Kepler (.343 slugging percentage in past 10 games, with no home runs) and the Minnesota Twins play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 8:10 PM ET.
+On Sunday, Max Kepler (.343 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Guardians.
+He reached base in his only plate appearance in his last appearance against the Mets.

 Max Kepler Game Info & Props vs. the Mets